os-angel/TFT/README.md

 Up to this point, we have described the architecture of the Temporal Fusion Transformer (TFT), highlighting how it integrates both historical and known future variables across multiple temporal resolutions.
 For a deeper analysis of its internal structure and components, it is recommended to consult the original paper.

 ---

-## TFT Implementation with Optuna

-To begin the implementation, we install the `darts` library and import the necessary modules to build and evaluate the model.
-Leveraging a **GPU** is highly recommended, as it significantly accelerates training and improves efficiency during the hyperparameter optimization process.

-### Data Loading and Preprocessing

-You can download the datasets from the GitHub repository to easily replicate this workflow.
-The `electricity.csv` file contains historical electricity consumption data, while `electricity-future.csv` includes future known covariates.

-Once loaded, the data is normalized to ensure consistent scaling across all variables.
-Two separate scalers are used—one for the target series and another for the covariates—to ensure consistent transformation across both past and future inputs.

-### Defining the Objective Function for Optimization

-An objective function is defined to guide Optuna in exploring combinations of key hyperparameters such as:

-- Hidden layer size
-- Number of LSTM layers
-- Number of attention heads
-- Dropout rate
-- Batch size
-- Number of epochs

-For each trial, a model is trained and evaluated using historical forecasting and the **RMSE** from denormalized predictions is used as the loss metric to minimize.